ua-snap/epa-justice/README.md

 ## Data Dictionary

 The data variables below are pulled for each geography.
 The `short name` column is the abbreviated name used in the exported `data_to_export.csv`.
-All other column names should be self explanatory. **Note that the `data_to_export.csv` table may contain "one to many" relationships, where multiple rows of data exist for a single place `id`.
-These data will need to be aggregated in future work.**
+All other column names should be self explanatory.

 ### Census DHC Year 2020 - Raw data